 Stay tuned & Happy analytics on the go!

 The URLs that Matomo Mobile requests are usually not longer than 500 characters and should not cause any troubles.
 In the past we noticed some troubles if a WordPress plugin like “iThemes Security” was used though.
 It should work if you disable this plugin.
-There might be better solutions than disabling it but we don’t know since we are not using it.
-If you know a better solution let us know!
+Or you could try to go to iTheme Security options > System Tweaks > and just disable “Filter long URLS” option.